DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - Federated Identity Management (FIM) systems link user identities in one system with other systems to implement SSO
 - **Access Control System**: ensuring access to assets is authorized and restricted based on business and security requirements
 - **Access Control Token**: based on the parameters like time, date, day etc a token defines access validity to a system
-- **Crossover Error Rate**: point at which false acceptance (Type 2) error rate equals the false rejection (Type 1) error rate for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent
+- **Crossover Error Rate CER**: point at which false acceptance (Type 2) error rate equals the false rejection (Type 1) error rate for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent
 - **FRR**: False Rejection Rate (Type 1) incorrectly denying authentication to a legit identity and therefore denying access
 - **FAR**: False Acceptance Rate (Type 2) incorrectly authenticating a claimed identity as legit, recognizing and granting access on that basis
 - **Ethical Wall**: the use of administrative, phyiscal/logical controls to establih/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization